Skip to content

 • PROTO - descriptor/reflection configuration

-• OPTIONS - parsed, validated, and used for per-test runtime overrides (timeout, retry, retry-delay, no-retry)
+• OPTIONS - parsed, validated, and used for per-test runtime overrides (timeout, retry, retry-delay, no-retry, compression)

 RPC patterns